1948 Italian general election: Foreign interference

-The Christian Democrats eventually won the 1948 election with 48 per cent of the vote, and the FDP received 31 per cent.
+The DC eventually won the 1948 election with 48 per cent of the vote, and the FDP received 31 per cent.
 The CIA's practice of influencing the political situation was repeated in every Italian election for at least the next 24 years.
-No leftist coalition won a general election until 1996.
-That was partly because of Italians' traditional bent for conservatism and, even more importantly, the Cold War, with the U.S. closely watching Italy, in their determination to maintain a vital NATO presence amidst the Mediterranean and retain the Yalta-agreed status quo in western Europe.
+No left-leaning coalition won a general election until 1996.
+That was partly because of Italians' traditional bent for conservatism and even more importantly the Cold War, with the U.S. closely watching Italy in their determination to maintain a vital NATO presence amidst the Mediterranean and retain the Yalta-agreed status quo in Western Europe.
 The Irish government, motivated by the country's devout Catholicism, also interfered in the election by funnelling the modern day equivalent of €2 million through the Irish Embassy to the Vatican, which then distributed it to Catholic politicians.
 Joseph Walshe, Ireland's ambassador to the Vatican, had privately suggested secretly funding Azione Cattolica.